fish-quant/ComSeg/README.md

 <img src="./comseg.png" width="650" height="263">

 # News
+- Update with comseg 0.4 polygon generation from point cloud and

 - Update with comseg 0.0.8.
 Compatibility with SOPA : https://gustaveroussy.github.io/sopa/

 - Update with comseg 0.0.7.
 Computation of the co-expression matrix is now faster.